joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-03-tower-watchers.md

   \end{align}
 $$

-Where we have kept all terms to first order in $h_0.$ So, for all spherical planets, the second guard would have to go up $4h_0 = 400\text{ m}$ to see the other guard at the base of their tower.
+Where we have kept all terms to first order in $h_0.$ So, for all spherical planets, the friend in the tower would have to go up $4h_0 = 400\text{ m}$ to see the friend on the ground at the base of their tower.

 <br>